BlakeFoster/Arduino-Ping/README.md

 e.g. cp ~/Arduino-Ping/icmp_ping /usr/share/arduino/libraries/icmp_ping

 Then restart the Arduino software if necessary, and icmp_ping should be available under the libraries dropdown.

+See the included sketch for example usage.
+See the header (ICMP.h) for API documentation.